'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 Her mellifluous and assuasive voice, her diffidence in nature and her decorum exuded, with a bracing smile that gleamed in radiance.

 Her amicability was present and quite noticeable.
-For some apparent reason unknown to me she had a queer fixation, with the lone portrait in the parlour of the deceased Lady Godoy.
+For some apparent reason unknown to me she had a queer fixation, with the lone portrait in the parlour of the deceased Margarida Godoy.

-And even her intuitive stare was exactly the same as the Lady Godoy.
+And even her intuitive stare was exactly the same as Margarida Godoy.

 I had sensed these peculiar traits visible in her, as she warmed herself with the fire.